 - Go to the Protection Settings area.

 - Click on the desired disk partition i.e. Local Disk (C:) (System).

 - Select Delete.

 - Click the Continue button once the confirmation message pops up.

-This will immediately delete System Restore and Shadow copies in Windows 10.
+This will immediately delete System Restore and Shadow copies in Windows 11 and 10.